ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 script is called prolog.
 And the process of adding it is called hybridization.

-There is example of jscript in batch:
+Below is the example of javascript in batch applicable for Windows JScript only and not supporting other engines like NodeJS, Rhino etc.

     @if (1 == 0) @end /*
     @cscript //nologo //e:javascript "%~f0" %* & @goto :EOF